ivan-korobkov/pdef/docs/language-guide.md

 ### Imports
 Imports are similar to includes in C++, they allow to access definitions from other modules.
-Imports must be specifed at the top of a file after the namespace.
+Imports must be specified at the top of a file after the namespace.
 Modules are imported by their package names and file paths without the `.pdef` extension, separated by the dots.
 When a module name matches its package name it can be imported by the package name alone.

-Absolute import:
+Single import:
 ```pdef
 namespace example;
 import package;           // Equivalent to "import package.package" when package/module names match.
 import package.module;
 ```

-Relative import:
+Batch import:
 ```pdef
 namespace example;
 from package.module import submodule0, submodule1;